larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/project.md

 The high profile criminal Mr. X was spotted an hour ago at a specific crossing in Manhattan.
 There are different modes of transportation in Manhattan, for example, metro, ferry and taxi.
-You know, which modes of transportation Mr. X used and how often he did.
+The FBI found out which modes of transportation Mr. X used in the last hour and how often he did, but not the exact route.
 This can be used to estimate his current position.
 Install road blocks at specific locations to make sure Mr. X cannot escape.
 However, the number of road blocks you can use is limited.
 To reduce the police search, you want to minimize the positions where Mr. X can still travel to.